rimjhimroy/Polyploid-Summer-School-Fribourg/README.md

 Welcome to the Summer School on Polyploid evolutionary genomics, 2023 held at the University of Fribourg, Switzerland!
 This renku server provides you with a comprehensive guide and platform to follow to our specialized summer school practical session focused on various aspects of polyploidy research.
 Here, you will find details about the schedule, daily contents, and the esteemed instructors leading the exciting topics of the course.

 ## Starting the session
+The Renkulab server instance to run the session is provided here: https://renkulab.io/p/rimjhim.choudhury/polyploid-summer-school-2023
 1. Use the start button on top right corner to start a new session.

      ![start](/images/start.jpg)